Task Management Assistant

 Since the heart of the assistant is task management, let’s define the tool first:

-tool_def: This method returns the tool’s JSON API.
+: This method returns the tool’s JSON API.
 It is called multiple times during generation.
-You can return different JSON API based on the context. ex: change the enums of the fields etc
+You can return different JSON API based on the context. ex: change the enums of the fields etcmain

 Let’s define the Tool